Time Series Alignment with Global Invariances: Abstract

 \section{Abstract}

-In this work we address the problem of comparing time series while taking into account both feature space transformation and temporal variability.
-The proposed framework combines a latent global transformation of the feature space with the widely used Dynamic Time Warping (DTW).
-The latent global transformation captures the feature invariance while the DTW (or its smooth counterpart soft-DTW) deals with the temporal shifts.
-We cast the problem as a joint optimization over the global transformation and the temporal alignments.
+Multivariate time series are ubiquitous objects in signal processing.
+Measuring a distance or similarity between two such objects is of prime interest in a variety of applications, including machine learning, but can be very difficult as soon as the temporal dynamics and the representation of the time series, {\em i.e.} the nature of the observed quantities, differ from one another.
+In this work, we propose a novel distance accounting both feature space and temporal variabilities by learning a latent global transformation of the feature space together with a temporal alignment, cast as a joint optimization problem.
 The versatility of our framework allows for several variants depending on the invariance class at stake.
-Among our contributions we define a differentiable loss for time series and present two algorithms for the computation of time series barycenters under our new geometry.
-We illustrate the interest of our approach on both simulated and real world data.
+Among other contributions, we define a differentiable loss for time series and present two algorithms for the computation of time series barycenters under this new geometry.
+We illustrate the interest of our approach on both simulated and real world data and show the robustness of our approach compared to state-of-the-art methods.